cxxr/better-java/README.md

 [Jenkins][jenkins] and [Travis-CI][travis] are natural choices.

-Code coverage is useful, and [Cobertura][cobertura] has [a good Maven plugin][coberturamaven] and CI support.
-There are other code coverage tools for Java, but I've used Cobertura.
+Code coverage is useful (but don't go crazy shooting for 100% unless you know why you're doing that), and [JaCoCo][jacoco] is the best tool for Java code coverage nowadays.

 ### Maven repository